Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 This guide doesn't require you to specify a taint, but if you do wish to explore the commands for adding a taint to a node pool, make sure you read the [official docs](https://docs.microsoft.com/en-us/azure-stack/aks-hci/use-node-pools#specify-a-taint-for-a-node-pool "Official docs on taints").

-In addition to taints, we have recently added suport for configuring the **maximum number of pods** that can run on a node with PowerShell, with the **-nodeMaxPodCount** parameter.
-You can specify this parameter when creating a cluster, or when creating a new node pool.
+In addition to taints, we have recently added suport for configuring the **maximum number of pods** that can run on a node, with the **-nodeMaxPodCount** parameter.
+You can specify this parameter when creating a cluster, or when creating a new node pool, **and the number has to be greater than 50**.

 _____________________